 I wanted to make sure that however we stored things they were easily accessible but also had some give in them so they would be able to live up to life inside an ottoman bed.

 In the end I came up with two choices.
 Either, typical zipped underbed storage bags or fabric storage boxes.
-In the end the fabric storage boxes won as they held their shape better than the bags.
+In the end the fabric storage containers won as they held their shape better than the bags.
 I chose ones that had handles so we could easily move them about and reposition them and we could overfill them slightly without any issue.

-I ordered 24 of these fabric storage boxes which fit the space under out king size ottoman bed perfectly and then made a list of what items were in them as I was filling them.
+I ordered 24 of these fabric storage boxes from Amazon which fit the space under out king size ottoman bed perfectly and then made a list of what items were in them as I was filling them.
 The boxes worked so well – with reinforced tops and bottoms but also folding flat for storage if we didn’t need them at any point.

 Once everything had a home under the bed I ordered personalised labels from OnTheNiceListDesigns on Etsy.
 Emma makes labels to any size and colour specification and they arrived really quickly and were easy to apply.
 I have no doubt they’ll stand the test of time under the bed!